-This is another of those time-tested recipes that I fall back on time and time again.
-I don’t call it vegetarian chili because it does use beef stock, but you could substitute a vegetable stock if you really wanted to take it to that level.
+This is another of those time-tested recipes that I fall back on over and over again.
+I don’t call it vegetarian chili because I do use beef stock in it, but you could substitute a vegetable stock if you really wanted to take it to that level.
 We don’t tend to do much meatless around here so we keep the beef stock.
 Do what you like I always say.

 Place a large dutch oven or stock pot on medium-high heat.
 Add the olive oil, onion, green bell pepper, carrots and garlic to the pan and sauté until crisp-tender.